-You may have been baptised at a christening when you were a child or in a different Christian tradition, and there are always special ways to renew the promises that were made then in a fresh way as you discover more about what it means to live them out in your life.
+You may have been baptised at a christening when you were a child, or in a different Christian tradition, and there are always special ways to renew the promises that were made then as you discover more about what it means to live them out in your life.

 The local Bishop will lay their hands on your head and ask God’s Holy Spirit to give you the strength and commitment to live God’s way for the rest of your life.

 You can also read more about what confirmation is about and what happens on the Church of England website